masaun/noir-zk-template-for-espresso/noir-circuit-and-sc/README.md

     - `poseidon2-hash-generator`
     - `ProofConverter.sol`

-This template is designed for integrated with the [Espresson-based project templates](https://github.com/masaun/noir-zk-template-for-espresso/tree/main/espresso), which is particuraly working on [Espresso Decaf Testnet](https://docs.espressosys.com/network/releases/testnets/decaf-testnet).
+This template is designed for integrated with the [Espresson-based project templates](https://github.com/masaun/noir-zk-template-for-espresso/tree/main/espresso), which is particularly working on [Espresso Decaf Testnet](https://docs.espressosys.com/network/releases/testnets/decaf-testnet).
 (NOTE: This integration with the ZK template is still in progress)

 <br>